Hidetora Hanada: Various sports trials

-Professional wrestling tryouts

 In February 2025, Hanada received an offer from the WWE NIL program.
 That month, he announced on Instagram that he had signed a NIL contract with WWE.
+In December 2025, Hanada graduated from Colorado State with a bachelor's degree in interdisciplinary liberal arts.

+Since he turned 25 in 2026, Hanada had one last chance to try out for professional sumo in Japan, because professional sumo recruits have until the age of 25 to enlist, which marked the deadline for the September 2026 tournament.
+Shortly before the tournament, it was confirmed that Hanada had not begun the recruitment process, definitively closing this career opportunity for him.
+In February 2026, Hanada had already announced that he wanted to try his luck one last time in the NFL and was seriously exploring the idea of becoming a professional wrestler within WWE, without ruling out the option of going into the business world.

 Personal life

 Hanada has a younger brother, Ryūshin Hanada, who is also successful as an amateur wrestler on the high school scene, having won the National High School Championships and the title of champion at the National High School Athletic Meet (under-100 kg category) in 2025.

 Hanada's favourite NFL player is Aaron Donald.

 Just like foreign wrestlers who enter professional sumo, Hanada had to get used to a different culture while living in the United States, citing the difficulty of getting used to the rhythm of classes, the language, and the food.
 Hanada has been friends with Hakuōhō since junior high school.
 When he returned to Japan in May 2024, he went to cheer him on at the Ryōgoku Kokugikan.

 Although Hanada has a similar name and background to Masaru Hanada, a professional sumo wrestler who competed as Wakanohana Masaru and has experience in American football, he is not related to him.
 However, Hanada revealed that he met Wakanohana in 2022 and received advice.